kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ![Converting to JS](/assets/ai-game/convert-to-vue.png)
 *To Vue*

-So, I probably should've started there.

-I tried using a browser MCP, though it played less of an important role for the LLM (it rarely called via the MCP).

 After swapping to JS, it ran much more quickly and iteration went more smoothly.

 ### Development Loop

-I liked to prompt multiple areas at once, as Cursor is quite good at working with Claude 4 to sequence a collection of changes in Agent mode.
+I liked to make changes multiple areas in one prompt, as Cursor is quite good at working with Claude 4 to sequence a collection of changes in Agent mode (and Cursor bills per prompt, so combining them is a nice way to get more out of a single request).
 For example, here's a prompt I used, which jammed a bunch of somewhat unrelated ideas together:

-![Game development prompt with multiple feedback points](/assets/ai-game/game-prompt.png)
+![Game development prompt with multiple feedback points](/assets/ai-game/game-prompt.png) *Prompt with multiple directives*

-Here you can see that my prompt contains multiple directives.
-Here's a summary of the response after providing a bunch of feedback:

-![AI response showing completed items](/assets/ai-game/game-response.png)
+![AI response showing completed items](/assets/ai-game/game-response.png) *Response after implementing feedback*

-Or, if you prefer a short video, here it is chunking through examples from another prompt:
+Or, if you prefer a short video, here is an agent chunking through another prompt:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/i5QqmshGwAY?si=ZVby4ORmMI0wVisX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 As with my memory of game dev (and, well, normal dev), there's two main parts to the project - the first 90% and the second 90%.
 I spent a lot of time (a _lot_) trying to get the loop tuned, tweaking balance between task types and research, adjusting UI elements, and ... yeah.
 A lot of that.

-![Tweaking gameplay and UI](/assets/ai-game/more-tweaks.png) (I'm indecisive when collaborating off the cuff, and spelling not so great here.)
+![Tweaking gameplay and UI](/assets/ai-game/more-tweaks.png) *Indecisive tweaks*

 ### UI rewrite